 - All coaches need to report for grading in non-judged events.
 Many hands make light work.

 - Report to grade prior to the time the event is scheduled to end.

 - Please aid coaches of other events by grading if he or she is working with students or another event.
-We understand everyone is spread thin at these competitions and appreciate your help.
+We understand everyone is spread thinly at these competitions and appreciate your help.

-- All Computer Application contestants and Computer Science teams must provide their own laptop computers, printers, and other materials.
+- All Computer Application contestants must provide their own laptop computers, printers, and other materials.

 - Ready Writing and Journalism contestants must provide their own laptops and printers if they are using computers to compete.
 Contests will be held in labs allowing electrical access to plug in equipment, and contestants will be given 30 minutes to set up their equipment.

 - Vandalism of any sort could disqualify the entire squad.

 - Please keep all food and drink in the cafeteria.

 - We ask that you help keep the noise down in the cafeteria.

 - Hamshire-Fannett ISD will not be held responsible for damage, theft, loss of property, or accidents.